biolab/orange3/doc/visual-programming/source/widgets/unsupervised/louvainclustering.rst

 .. figure:: images/Louvain-stamped.png

-1. PCA processing is typically be applied to the original data to remove noise.
+1. PCA processing is typically applied to the original data to remove noise.
 2. The distance metric is used for finding specified number of nearest neighbors.
 3. The number of nearest neighbors to use to form the KNN graph.